facundobatista/pyempaq/README.md

 If you have any ideas on how to overcome any of these limitations, let's talk!

-## A simple try for the example
+## A simple try for the example source project

 The project comes with a small example project.
-Just a couple of dir/files under `example`:
+Just a couple of dir/files under `examples/srcproject`:

 - a `src` and `media`, with stuff to be imported and accessed